elemgee/wo_misc/existsPresentation/existsQualifier/existsQualifier.rst

 -----------------------------------
 (sometimes)

-* When the tables involved in the join have lots of rows, an exists Qualifier can perform faster than an join
+* When the tables involved in the join have lots of rows, an exists Qualifier can perform faster than a join

 ----